fugle-dev/udp2ws/README.md

   - `multicastAddress` {string} The IP multicast group address.
   - `multicastInterface` {string} The local IP address associated with a network interface.
   - `wssOptions` {Object} Set of configurable options to set on the WebSocket server.
 Please see [ws](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocketserver) documentation for details.
-  - `middleware` {Function} Define middleware function to intercept incoming UDP packets.
+  - `interceptor` {Function} Define the function to intercept incoming UDP packets.

 #### Example